 Donated services are recognized as contributions in accordance with FASB Codification, if the services (a) create or enhance nonfinancial assets or (b) requires specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-Donated professional services for the year ended June 30, 2020 were \$13,587.
+There were no donated services recognized during the year ended June 30, 2021.